hyprwm/hyprland-wiki/pages/FAQ/_index.md

 [Here](../Configuring/Workspace-Rules/#smart-gaps).

-### Hprwinwrap is not visible through blurred windows
+### Hyprwinwrap is not visible through blurred windows

 This is a side effect of the [decoration:blur:new_optimizations](../Configuring/Variables/#blur).
 You have two options to resolve it.